Who were the Midianites

-In the time of Joseph the Midianites were so closely associated with some Ismaelites that it is difficult to define their relationship; perhaps they were a group of Midianite merchantmen in an Ishmaelite caravan (Genesis 37:25, 27, 28, 36).
-In all likelihood the descendants of Ishmael and Midian, as well as the other exiled children of Abraham, intermarried.
+In the time of Joseph the Midianites were so associated with some Ismaelites.
+It is difficult to define their relationship.
+They were a group of Midianite merchantmen in an Ishmaelite caravan (Genesis 37:25, 27, 28, 36).
+The descendants of Ishmael and Midian as well as the other exiled children of Abraham.

 In Judges 8:24 the Midianite appear to be called Ishmaelites.
-But, perhaps this latter term came to be applied to that particular type of trader, just as the term Canaanite came to mean merchant.
+But, this latter term came to be applied to that particular type of trader.
+As the term Canaanite came to mean merchant.

-It is thought that from the beginning the Midianites and Ishmaelites intermarried, roaming the northern part of the Arabian Desert.
-With their final absorption they were generally known as Arabs.
-A.G.H.
+The Midianites and Ishmaelites intermarried roaming the northern part of the Arabian Desert.
+With their final absorption they were generally know